official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 Bush were to “agree sensible plans” on both Iraq and the MEPP; and to “capitalise” on his standing in the US and support for the US Administration.

-[^186] Letter Kennedy to Blair, 26 March 2002, [untitled].
+[^186]: Letter Kennedy to Blair, 26 March 2002, [untitled].

 478

-The Report of the Iraq Inquiry511.
-In relation to the tactics on Iraq, Mr Powell suggested making the case against Saddam Hussein and then setting an ultimatum seeking the return of weapons inspectors.
+511. In relation to the tactics on Iraq, Mr Powell suggested making the case against Saddam Hussein and then setting an ultimatum seeking the return of weapons inspectors.